limrun-inc/ios-preview-action/README.md

 ## Usage

-The action creates a temporary Xcode instance, syncs your project, runs `xcodebuild`, uploads the resulting asset under a deterministic PR-scoped name, and posts the preview link.
-It also registers a GitHub Actions `post` step that deletes any matching Xcode instances by label as a final cleanup pass.
-Make sure your workflow triggers include `closed` for cleanup, and has `pull-requests: write` permission for PR comments.

-### iOS
+The action creates a temporary XCode instance in Limrun, builds the project and returns a preview link that lets you use the app in browser with an iOS Simulator

 ```yaml
 # In your existing workflow